mattglbrt/mattglbrt/content/post/spiraling-upward.md

 I spent the last 6 months soul-searching, planning, meaningfully resting, and of course signing new clients and projects to keep the lights on, but I haven't been building Everyway as a business like how I should be.
 What I have been missing for essentially my entire life is a real Vision, a Mission, a defining purpose.
 My mission has always been to make as much money as possible.
 That is not a mission, that is no true purpose.

-So here I am, January 14th is coming up again, and surprise, my wife is once again pregnant.
-The pressure is on, 2 years later and in many ways I am back to where I started, and I hope to keep spiraling upward.
+So here I am, January 14th is coming up again, and surprise, my wife is once again pregnant, this time with the twins.
+2 years later and in many ways I am back to where I started with just as much or maybe more pressure to succeed, and I hope to keep spiraling upward.

 Oh, what's my vision?
 If you made it this far, you can check it out on post number 2.